The Cheapest Cars to Insure in 2023

 Methodology: How we got our data

-ValuePenguin gathered insurance quotes for the 2023 models of the 48 top-selling cars of 2022 using sales for the first nine months of the year.
-Rates weren't yet available for all 2023 car models.
-In those cases, we included the 2022 model.
+ValuePenguin gathered insurance quotes for the 2023 models of 25 of the top-selling cars of 2023 using sales for the first nine months of the year.

-Sample rates are state averages in Illinois for a 30-year-old with a good driving record.
+Sample rates are state averages in Illinois for a 30-year-old with good credit and a clean driving record.
 Rates for young drivers are for a 21-year-old.
 All quotes are for full coverage.
-We included rates from the five largest insurance companies in the country: State Farm, Progressive, Geico, Allstate and USAA.
+We included rates from six of the largest insurance companies in the country: Allstate, American Family, Farmers, Geico, Progressive and State Farm.

 EPA size categories were collected from fueleconomy.gov.
 Car MSRPs are from car manufacturer websites.